yveskerwyn/jumpscale/2-ays_setup.md

 <a id="iyo-server"></a>
 ### Integrate ItsYou.online into AYS server

-Configure the AYS server to only accept http/https requests with a JWT created for the organization created above:
+Configure the AYS server to only accept http/https requests with a JWT created for the organization created above, or for a user who's member of this organization:
 ```python
 ays_host.prefab.js9.atyourservice.configure(production=True, organization=ays_clients_org_name)
 ```